Frequently Asked Questions

 What unique benefits does the FDSA legal plan offer?

-Legal representation by our in-house General Counsel, Scott Maddox.
+Legal representation by our in-house Network of Attorney.
 A free phone consultation will be provided to determine what legal assistance will be provided.

 If I need to use my legal benefits, what do I need to do?

 Call our toll free number 1-844-890-0412 and advise you need legal assistance.
-We will have our in-house General Counsel contact you as soon as possible.
+We will have one of our in-house Attorneys contact you as soon as possible.

 If I leave a Florida Sheriff's Office and go to another Florida Sheriff's Office can I keep my FDSA membership?